Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

 \textbf{Visual Feature.} The visual content is usually represented at the frame level or clip level.
-The former presents static visual features while the latter presents additional temporal features. \cite{shang2021tiktec} extract frames through uniform sampling and input the resized sampled frames into the advanced object detection network Fast R-CNN for visual features of object regions.
-Corresponding caption representation is used to guide the integration of object regions to help generate the frame visual representation. \cite{choi2021cikm} extract frames according to their similarity to the thumbnail.
-Pre-trained VGG-19 is utilized to extract visual features from the video frames. \cite{mccrae2022multi} break video into 32-frames-long clips with each clip beginning at a keyframe.
+The former presents static visual features while the latter presents additional temporal features. \citet{shang2021tiktec} extract frames through uniform sampling and input the resized sampled frames into the advanced object detection network Fast R-CNN for visual features of object regions.
+Corresponding caption representation is used to guide the integration of object regions to help generate the frame visual representation. \citet{choi2021cikm} extract frames according to their similarity to the thumbnail.
+Pre-trained VGG-19 is utilized to extract visual features from the video frames. \citet{mccrae2022multi} break video into 32-frames-long clips with each clip beginning at a keyframe.
 The keyframes are detected through the FFmpeg scene detection filter.
-For each clip, features related to human faces, objects, and activities are extracted through pretrained FaceNet, ResNet50, and S3D networks, respectively. \cite{wang2022misinformation} break the video into clips with fixed duration directly and uses S3D to extract visual features likewise. \cite{qi2022fakesv} represent visual content both at the frame level and clip level.
-The pre-trained VGG19 model and pre-trained C3D model are used to extract frame features and clip features respectively.
+For each clip, features related to human faces, objects, and activities are extracted through pre-trained FaceNet, ResNet50, and S3D networks, respectively. \citet{wang2022misinformation} break the video into clips with fixed duration directly and uses S3D to extract visual features likewise. \citet{qi2022fakesv} represent visual content both at the frame level and clip level.
+The pre-trained VGG19 model and pre-trained C3D model are used to extract frame features and clip features respectively. \citet{liu2023covid} encode frames into features using the pre-trained vision transformer ViT~\citep{vit} used in CLIP~\citep{clip}.

 \textbf{Acoustic Feature.} As a unique modality compared to text-image misinformation, the audio modality including speech, environment sound, and background music~\cite{qi2022fakesv}, plays an essential role in expressing information in videos.
-As for the detection, in addition to the transcription mentioned above, current works search for useful clues from the acoustic characteristics. \cite{hou2019icmi} firstly import emotional acoustic features to the detection model, where predefined feature sets widely used for emotion recognition of raw speech are exploited. \cite{shang2021tiktec} design an acoustic-aware speech encoder by introducing the MFCC features. \cite{qi2022fakesv} use the pre-trained VGGish model to extract the audio features for classification.
+As for detection, in addition to the transcription mentioned above, current works search for useful clues from acoustic characteristics. \citet{hou2019icmi} firstly import emotional acoustic features to the detection model, where predefined feature sets widely used for emotion recognition of raw speech are exploited. \citet{shang2021tiktec} design an acoustic-aware speech encoder by introducing MFCC features. \citet{qi2022fakesv} use the pre-trained VGGish to extract the audio features for classification.